Blue cave tour from Hvar – Best thing to do in Hvar

 Blue cave tours can generally depart from Split, Hvar or Vis, and can be also advertised as Five island tour or Four island tour, depending on the itinerary.
 While branding might be different, all tours generally cover similar areas, Vis island and its surroundings and Hvar with its surroundings.
-The Blue cave group tour from Hvar costs around 66 euros per person + entrance fees for the caves.
+The Blue cave group tour from Hvar costs from 80 euros per person (low season) to 100 euros per person (high season) + entrance fees for the caves.
 From Split, due to a greater distance, it costs almost twice as much.
-Private tours can cost anywhere from 350 euros up, with gasoline and skipper included in the price.
+Private tours can cost anywhere from 400 euros up, with gasoline and skipper included in the price.
 There is also a Blue cave entrance fee which varies depending on the time of the year.

 If you have arrived to Hvar town, the chances are you will see Blue cave tour signs in the street and might find yourself puzzled over which tour to select.
 The options are limitless and depend on your preferences.
 Here are some questions that might pop up when booking the Blue Cave tour: